• Home

 Mix in half of the ground beef and pork and use your hands or a large spoon to gently combine.
 Don’t overmix.

 Add remaining grounds meat and mix well to thoroughly combine without overworking it too much.
+(Adding the meat in batches allows for easier mixing, without the risk of overmixing.)

-Rub your hands with a bit of olive oil and shape mixture into golf-sized balls.
+Rub your hands with a bit of olive oil and shape meat mixture into golf-sized balls.
 Place on prepared baking sheet.
 Bake for about 20 minutes, or until the meatballs have reached an internal temperature of 165˚F. Remove from oven and serve as desired.

 Heat tomato sauce in a medium pot until simmering.
 Bake meatballs until they are starting to brown, about 15 minutes.
-Place in tomato sauce and simmer until meatballs are just cooked through and register about 145Β°F on an instant-read thermometer, about 10 minutes.
+Place in tomato sauce and simmer until meatballs are just cooked through and register about 145°F on an instant-read thermometer, about 10 minutes.

 Expert Tips To Make The Best Meatballs